TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data)
 to the kernel at initialisation.
-Theses metadatas contain technical data about the screen like the min/max resolutions, supported frequencies etc. that are used by the Kernel and Xorg to know to allowed modelines for the monitor.
+Theses metadatas contain technical data about the screen like the min/max resolutions, supported frequencies etc. that are used by the Kernel and Xorg to know what allowed modelines are for the monitor.
 Old 15khz monitors don't communicate theses informations.
-This results the kernel to ignore the screen at boot.
-The following configuration will force the kernel to activate the graphic card's output where the 15khz monitor is connected — despite the lack of EDID data — and sets it to the 640x480 15khz modeline provided by the patch.
-This is done by adding theses parameters to the kernel at boot:
+This results the kernel to ignore theses monitor at boot and disable the connector.
+The following configuration will force the kernel to activate the graphic card's connector where the 15khz monitor is connected — despite the lack of EDID data — and sets it to the 640x480 15khz modeline provided by the patch.
+This is done by adding theses parameters to the kernel at
+boot:

 1. Edit the grub configuration file `/etc/default/grub` and add `vga=0x311 video=<connector>:640x480@60ec` to the kernel options